rasemanb/Machine-Learning-Dashboard/README.md

 ### ***Kirsten***
 #### Responsibilities:
-   -Proposal items on webpage
+   - Proposal items on webpage
-   -Assited with data cleaning
+   - Assited with data cleaning
-   -Used KMeans to utilize cluster mapping to analayze what affected vote average
+   - Used KMeans to utilize cluster mapping to analayze what affected vote average